petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_upgrade-firmware.md

 title: Update Firmware
 ---

-# Updating Your Wagguracy PHAST 1
+# Updating Your WAGGURACY PHAST 1
-Keeping your Wagguracy PHAST 1 **up to date** with the latest software is *essential* to ensure optimal performance and access to **new** features.
+Keeping your WAGGURACY PHAST 1 **up to date** with the latest software is *essential* to ensure optimal performance and access to **new** features.

 ![Upgrade](/img/devices/Upgrade.jpg)

-Follow these steps to Update your Wagguracy PHAST 1:
+Follow these steps to Update your WAGGURACY PHAST 1:

 **Step 1:** Check for Updates

-+ Open the Wagguracy app on your smartphone.
++ Open the WAGGURACY app on your smartphone.
 + Log in to your account.
 + Tap **User** > **Device**